 Onboarding new employees when you’re all working from home

 Earlier remote hires who lived in different locations and even time zones did not often have the advantage of in-person meetings, and now most of the new hires will face similar disadvantages.
 Virtual recruiting and onboarding is a new approach practiced.
-It may be difficult for remote workers to blend into the company’s culture and gain the official and the non-official knowledge about how things are done at the company.
+It may be difficult for remote workers to blend into the company’s culture and gain official and non-official knowledge about how things are done at the company.
 Especially if your new remote employee isn’t used to a remote environment.

-With help of today’s existing digital tools, employers can make it possible for new hires to educate themselves more about the company and complete a few specific tasks before their opening day.
+With the help of today’s existing digital tools, employers can make it possible for new hires to educate themselves more about the company and complete a few specific tasks before their opening day.

-Online ‘Meet n’ Greet’ opportunities with colleagues in other teams and different parts of the organization help build meaningful relationships and guide new hires with better understanding of how the company functions.
+Online ‘Meet n’ Greet’ opportunities with colleagues in other teams and different parts of the organization help build meaningful relationships and guide new hires with a better understanding of how the company functions.

 Exhibit your company culture on social platforms and persuade new hires to read new and old posts to familiarize themselves better.